Makepad Project Packaging Guide

 2

-3in order for makepad to be able to install an ios application on a real device a provisioning profile is needed.
+3In order for makepad to install an iOS application on a real device, a provisioning profile is needed.

-4To create one make an empty application in xcode and give it an organisation
+4To create one, make an empty application in Xcode and give it an organization name and product name that you copy exactly,

 6 --stable use stable compiler